tbaeumel/tbaeumel.github.io/_pages/about.md

 - Your Transcript of Records
 - A short research question pitch (possibly accompanied with relevant literature that your idea builds on)

 Current Research Interests:
-- **Mechanistic Interpretability**: Understanding how LLMs work and using interpretability insights to improve them
+- **(Actionable) Mechanistic Interpretability**: Understanding how LLMs work and using interpretability insights to improve them
 - **Model Editing and Machine Unlearning:** Methods for editing or forgetting knowledge in LLMs
 - **Reasoning in LLMs:** Exploring arithmetic, chain-of-thought (CoT), or other reasoning processes